JLEAR749/Project_3/README.md

 When a user opens the app they are presented with a signup/ login form.
 If the user has already created an account they can use the login and access their profile and their movie review/ rating dashboard.
 If the user doesn't have an account they can create one by entering a Username, Email, and Password.

-Once logged in the user will have the ability to pick out a caterogy and answer different quesitons.
+Once logged in the user will have the ability to start the trivia.
 Here is your time to show off your knowledge.

-The user will be able to add, delete and update scores.
 ### Usage

 GitHub Link: